 a) be a full-time undergraduate at one of the Periclean campuses;

-b) be a freshman, sophomore, or junior as defined by their college or university; and
+b) be a first, second, or third year student as defined by their college or university; and

 c) write and mail a letter to an elected official.

-Students selected to participate in the competition must be a freshman, sophomore, or junior during the Spring 2019 semester and be returning to their campus for the 2020-2021 academic year.
+Students selected to participate in the competition must be a freshman, sophomore, or junior during the Spring 2021semester and be returning to their campus for the 2020-2021 academic year.

 Students must submit their letter to the Pitzer D4D Program Director (CEC Director, Tricia Morgan) by mid March 2nd, 2020 or sooner.
 The Program Director along with the CEC Steering Committee will review each letter and select the four strongest letters to forward to Project Pericles.